Entanglement dynamics from universal low-lying modes: Setup

 The dynamical quantities of interest in this work are the $n$-th Renyi entropies $S_{n, R}(t)$ of a subsystem $R$.
 These can be expressed as transition amplitudes on $2n$ copies of the system $\sH^{\otimes 2n}$,

-where $\ast$ denotes complex conjugation, and we have introduced a set of states in $\sH^{\otimes 2n}$, associated with an operator $O$ acting on $\sH$, and permutations $\sigma \in \sS_{n}$, which are defined as follows.
-Let $\ket{i}$ be basis states for one copy of the system.
+where $\ast$ denotes complex conjugation, and in the bra and the ket we have introduced compact notations for certain states in $\sH^{\otimes 2n}$.
+These states are associated with an operator $O$ acting on $\sH$, and permutations $\sigma \in \sS_{n}$, which are defined as follows.
+Let $\{\ket{i}\}$ be the basis states for one copy of the Hilbert space, i.e., $\sH$.
 We define \be \braket{i_1 i_1' ... i_n i_n'|O, \sigma} = O_{i_1 i_{\sigma(1)}'} ...
 O_{i_n i_{\sigma(n)}'} \, . \ee In cases where $O$ is the identity operator, it will be convenient to label the corresponding states simply by the permutation, that is, \be \braket{i_1 i_1' ... i_n i_n'| \sigma} = \delta_{i_1 i_{\sigma(1)}'} ... \delta_{i_n i_{\sigma(n)}'}. \ee In \eqref{renyi_ev}, $e$ refers to the identity permutation, and $\eta$ refers to the single-cycle permutation $(n~ n-1 ~...1)$.
 Further, we can also consider such states $\ket{\sigma_R}$ with a fixed permutation on the Hilbert space of some subsystem $R$; in lattice systems with sites labelled by $i$, we have $\ket{\sigma_R} = \otimes_{i \in R} \ket{\sigma}_i$.
 The final state in the bra in \eqref{renyi_ev} therefore has a domain wall at the boundary $\Sigma$ between the regions, see Fig. \ref{fig:domain_wall}.
 From \eqref{renyi_ev}, the evolution of the Renyi entropy of any initial state can be understood in terms of the backward time-evolution of this domain wall final state under $(U \otimes U^{\ast})^{\otimes n}$.
-We will make use of this perspective, introduced for instance in \cite{nahum_randomcircuit, rak_randomcircuit}, in the rest of this work.
+In the rest of this work, we will make use of this perspective, which appears often in the literature on Haar-random circuits, e.g. \cite{nahum_randomcircuit, rak_randomcircuit},

 Let us label the $2n$ copies of the system in \eqref{renyi_ev} by $f_i$, $b_i$ for $i = 1, ..., n$, corresponding respectively to the $n$ forward evolutions by $H(t)$ and $n$ backward evolutions by $H(t)^T$.
 On expanding \eqref{u_op} for a step of size $\epsilon$ and using the averages in \eqref{jab_av}, we find